 Conclusively knowing that shooting or overcoming enemies through combat won’t be an option gives a contextual significance to the nightmare sequences.
 Also, the complete overhaul the game undergoes whenever the nightmare sequences begin provides enough context to negate the absurdly inconsistent pacing.

 Sometimes the experience is quite jarring and slightly too deliberate however.
 For instance while navigating the supposed real world, players will be thrown into a nightmare sequence with only a minimal hint, destroying the eerie atmosphere and creating some labored tension.
 In addition to this; the deliberate use of graphical and environmental changes furthers the divide between the chase sequences or exploration parts of the game.

-Aesthetics of Harry Mason and Other Characters
+Aesthetics of Harry Mason and Other Characters (3 out of 5)

 As mentioned throughout this Silent Hill: Shattered Memories PS2 review, the sleepy town of Silent Hill and its off-putting atmosphere serve as the main base of operations for Harry Mason, navigating the vast and mostly empty town.
 Although the PS2 takes a distinct graphical hit in comparison to its Wii counterpart, the difference isn’t enough to curtail the experience, especially given Silent Hill’s uncanny penchant for immersion.
 If graphics are a high priority, then the Wii version of Silent Hill: Shattered Memories is the one to go for, with a surprising amount of added detail and 480p support, although thats hardly an accomplishment these days…